DIRECTLab/SBMPO/README.md

 /results/results.json
 ```

 This json file is organized with a control and state vector at each time interval.
 The control elements correspond to what the system is directly able to control, and the state elements denote what elements correspond to measured states of the system at that time.
+This state and control is in a vector form and initialized in by the user in a config file (details below).

 ## Results of 1D Example